mmister411/salvationelements/substratenetwork.md

 An immaterial, reciprocity-immune affinity, harmonized to the intrinsic value of personhood, rooted in eternal purpose, and unaltered by external conditions or internal inclinations.

+Agreement

+Agreement is multiparty assent to one or more particular present or future, momentary or sustained alignments of conditions, where those conditions admit some meaningful degree of valid and invalid realization, maintenance, alteration, or violation.

 Alignment